Kensal Green: History

 The developments of the streets around Kensal Rise railway station date from the last 10 years of the 19th century and the first decade of the 20th.
 Although opened in April 1873 as Kensal Green at Chamberlayne Wood, then a remote dead end road; it was renamed Kensal Rise on 24 May 1890.
 Just north of the station the National Athletic Ground (one of the many early grounds of Queen's Park Rangers) opened in 1890.
 The ground which was later renamed the Kensal Rise Athletic Stadium also hosted cycling and athletics competitions before being turned over to housing in the 1920s.
 For a brief period before 1914 the Aeroplane Building and Flying Society had its headquarters at Kensal Rise and flew test gliders from the site.
 Kensal Green also boasted the Electric Pavilion Cinema which opened in November 1914 and was located on the corner of Chamberlayne Road and Bannister Road.

 The construction of the Great Western Railway started in 1835, with the first 22.5 mi of line, from Paddington station to Maidenhead Bridge station, opened on 4 June 1838.
 In 1901, its major carriage washing and servicing facilities and locomotive depot were developed at Old Oak Common, bringing further employment and more immigrants to the district.
 The first major immigrant population had been Irish people fleeing the Great Irish Famine, and then post-World War I. In World War II, due to the railway facilities, the district suffered greatly from German Luftwaffe bombing.

-After the war, the area became a refuge for the first Afro-Caribbean born contingent.
+After the war, the area added an Afro-Caribbean part to the population.
 In the 1960s the college disposed of many freeholds, while retaining land in Willesden.
 Since the 1980s, the Irish-born community has reduced in size, although the legacy of their presence remains, not least in the number of Irish pubs and organisations and the many thousands with Irish ancestry who continue to populate the area.
 According to statistics from the 2001 census, the area has a very high proportion of young residents (28.4% 25–44 years old) and a very high educational level (30.7% hold a first degree or better).